A view on Intellectual Property in the Artificial Intelligence Era

 Finding the right ingredients for a successful AI model demands creativity, determination, and patience.
 But that’s only the beginning.
 Protecting that model – and the rest of a company’s IP – is equally important.
 The successful companies of tomorrow will be those who develop the vigilance and diligence required to shield and secure their innovations.

-If you’re a startup/ scale-up and you want access to Improve your commercialization and IP strategies, sign up for Vector’s FastLane here OR, if you’re a researcher and want to learn more about Vector’s IP workshops, sign up for our newsletter here.
+If you’re a startup/ scale-up and you want access to Improve your commercialization and IP strategies, sign up for Vector’s FastLane here.